gwincr11/Communicating-through-code/workshop presentation/workshop_outline.md

 Try to capture as much information from the interview as you can.
 Each idea can be captured on a post it note to keep note small and concise.
 It is good to draw, write, sketch and journal.
 Use the method that helps you most effectively capture your ideas.

+# Ubiqutious Language and Context Bounding

+Often times language has meaning or process has meaning inside a context in particular parts of an organization.
+For example consumer facing sales may have a different idea of what an account is and what it can do then b2b sales.
+Another example of bounded context could be that accounting cares about payments in a different way then sales, one dealing with taxes the other commssions.

+This is bounded context.
+Using tools to isolate and differentiate these bounded contexts can help prevent god objects and clarify duplicate language with different meaning.

 # Rose Bud Thorn
 Members of the Boy Scouts of America frequently use this method to identify one positive experience (Rose), one negative experience (Thorn), and one new goal or insight (Bud).
 We can employ this method to utilize this method to help focus a set of data and plan next steps.